lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/Dictionary_Basic.md

 	‌设计或生产‌：
 	例：The factory makes all products uniform in size.（工厂使所有产品尺寸一致）

+In the sentences below, the pronoun 'it' functions as an object, not as a subject.
+Objects do not agree in number with (what appear to be) verbs:
+	I will make it happen.
+	You should let it happen.
+Below, the word 'he' functions as a subject, and so the verb agrees in number with its subject:
+	I wish (that) he succeeds.  <but the semantics seem awkward to me; shouldn't it be 'I hope'?>

 #### Transitive Verbs (VT)​​
 ​​Definition:​​ Require a ​​direct object​​ to complete their meaning.
 ​​Example:​​